ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 2. Efficient random access to items in arrays.
 3. Better memory locality and cache performance that random pointer jumping.

-Both can be though of as recursive structures:
+Both can be thought of as recursive structures:
 - *Lists*: Chopping the first element from a list leaves another list.
 Same or strings.
 - *Arrays*: Splitting an array gives two smaller arrays.